Starting a blog is EASY! Promoting and maintaining a blog is a little bit more tricky.

 I used to be with GoDaddy but they charge extra for their WHOIS Privacy.
 Hover includes WHOIS Privacy on all supported domains and they have extremely competitive pricing (I’m saving a lot of money since I switched!).
 You can check all their pricing options and sales here >>Hover<<

 Hosting is available from a number of different companies.
 I have tried GoDaddy and they fell short of my expectations with both site-downtime and customer service.
-I switched to RFE Hosting over 18 months ago and the customer service and tech support I have received is outstanding.
+I switched to RFE Hosting in 2017 and the customer service and tech support I have received is outstanding.

 My site is running smoothly and quickly and Aaron handles all of my questions in a timely fashion.
 He has a variety of different hosting plans available.
 He also offers Custom URLS and Support Plans for maintaining your blog by doing backups and updates.